The fall semester begins July 2017. All pre-requisite courses should be finished by May 2017.

 Biochemistry coursework is strongly recommended

 Prerequisite coursework must be completed at an accredited college or university in the United States.
+Foreign credits are not accepted.
 Credit by examination (AP, CLEP) may be granted for social science and humanities courses, but is not granted for science and math courses.
+Online courses are not accepted for science courses.

 The Admissions Committee will contact applicants by e-mail, if selected for an on-site interview.
 The interview session is a half-day process lasting from 12:30 pm-4:30 pm.